uccser/cs-field-guide/csfieldguide/chapters/content/en/network-communication-protocols/sections/what-is-a-protocol.md

 # What is a protocol?

-‘Protocol’ is a fancy word for simply saying "an agreed way to do something".
+{glossary-link term="protocol"}Protocol{glossary-link end} is a fancy word for simply saying "an agreed way to do something".
 You might have heard it in a cheesy cop show &ndash; "no Jim, that’s against protocol!" &ndash; or heard it used in a procedural sense, such as how to file a tax return or sit a driving test.
-We all use protocols, every day.
+We all use protocols every day.
 Think of when you’re in class.
 The *protocol* for asking a question may be as follows: